 There’s 2 options that you should choose from when it comes to sizes.
 Well, really one size – 2 variations.
 The most common size for a bandit sign is 24″ wide x 18″ high.
 You probably see most people utilize the 24 x 18 signs.
 And that’s perfectly ok.
 I put a little bit of a twist on things, though.

-How to Get More Bang Four your Buck with Cheap Bandit Signs
+How to Get More Bang For your Buck with Cheap Bandit Signs

 I love to get the most bang for my buck whenever I can.
-Designing your bandit signs like this is a SURE FIRE way to get more signs for your money!
+If want to know where to buy bandit signs on the cheap, you can design your own bandit signs.
+This is a SURE FIRE way to get more signs for your money!
 Here’s a way to get 200 bandit signs out of an order of 100!!

 When you design your sign online, create 2 signs on 1, so that it can be cut down the middle.
 Make sure it’s nice and centered so that when its printed on the sign, you can cut it right down the middle and get 2 signs out of it.
 Here’s an image of what the sign will look like when you create the more bang for Your Buck design: